2003 invasion of Iraq: Political preparations for war

-In October 2002, the U.S. Congress passed the "Iraq Resolution".
-The resolution authorized the President to "use any means necessary" against Iraq.
+In October 2002, the U.S. Congress passed the Iraq Resolution, which authorized the President to "use any means necessary" against Iraq.
 Americans polled in January 2003 widely favored further diplomacy over an invasion.
 Later that year, however, Americans began to agree with Bush's plan.
 The U.S. government engaged in an elaborate domestic public relations campaign to market the war to its citizens.
 Americans overwhelmingly believed Saddam did have weapons of mass destruction: 85% said so, even though the inspectors had not uncovered those weapons.
 Of those who thought Iraq had weapons sequestered somewhere, about half responded that said weapons would not be found in combat.
 By February 2003, 64% of Americans supported taking military action to remove Saddam from power.